-Elevating future leaders has been added to your bookmarks.
+Elevating future leaders has been saved

 Elevating future leaders

 A conversation with Teresa Briggs, Michelle Kerrick, and Tamika Tremaglio on the importance of mentorship and sponsorship throughout your career.

 Interview with Teresa Briggs, Michelle Kerrick, and Tamika Tremaglio

 Mentors and sponsors assume powerful roles in the workplace.
 Mentors offer encouragement and help guide others through a rough patch if needed.
 Sponsors turn guidance into opportunity, putting their names on the line for the advancement of a promising colleague.

 Three of our regional leaders discussed how mentors helped shape their careers, how executives can support students and early-career professionals, and how organizations can build and sustain a culture of mentorship and sponsorship.